saber-khakbiz/JokesApi/README.md

 ## Installation

 To use this project, you will need to install `python 3.5 and above`.
 Once you have those installed, you can download or clone the project to your local machine.

 `git clone https://github.com/saber-khakbiz/JokesApi.git`

 ## Usage

-To use the project, run `python.exe jokesapi.py`.
+To use the project,first install requirements `pip install -r requirements.txt` then run `python.exe jokesapi.py`.
 You can also include any examples or screenshots to demonstrate the functionality of the project.

 ## Contributing